aoustry/LSIP-Relaxations/README.md

-The required Python 3 packages are:
+The required Python 3 packages for the AL-ROMP are:

 - numpy
 - scipy
 - chompack
 - cvxopt
 - pandas
+- osqp

+For the benchmarks, the packages docplex (CPLEX API) and Fusion (MOSEK API) are also required.

 ## Executing the code